Images not loading? Run python -m http.server 8080 in this folder, then open http://localhost:8080/heilman.html

 Fulbright Visiting Professor

-Universities of New South Wales & Melbourne, Australia
+Universities of New South Wales, Sydney & Melbourne — Australia

 Tel Aviv University